Grummyyy/CPLiteServer/README.md

 https://drive.google.com/open?id=0B-qkAh8VoXBINlVXdDlmMUdqVUk

+**NOTE: THE MEDIASERVER VERSION WILL NOT INCLUDE UPDATES.
+JUST COPY OVER THE GAME FILES INTO THE RECENT VERSION FROM GITHUB.**

 (P.S, I am not a wizard.
 So you can manually edit this mediaserver.
 Please use the Load.swf that is in /public/play/

 ![alt text](http://i.imgur.com/UwSTleT.png "CPLiteServer")